Trying to find the Game Center App in your latest iOS version? But it’s nowhere to be found? Well, that’s by design (Apple’s choice.)

-But even though the app is gone, Game Center settings remain available in the Settings app in iOS 10.
-And Game Center is still part of Restrictions and even includes a new option for screen recording.
+But even though the app is gone, Game Center settings remain available in the Settings app in iOS 10-12.
+And Game Center is still part of Content & Privacy Restrictions (or in older iOS, Restrictions) and even includes an option for screen recording.

 Game Center is Now a Service

 So for all gamers out there, your Game Center Service continues to track your best score(s) on a leaderboard, compare your achievements, invite your friends to play, or even start a multiplayer game through auto-matching.